miptleha/cs-csv/README.md

 Read, write data to file/stream in csv format.
-This is simplest implementation of database (10 rows of code).
+This is simplest implementation of database (50 rows of code).
+Data can be stored on filesystem or in any stream.

  File | Description
  --- | ---